Prepared by the New Mexico Historic Preservation Division (HPD)

 1 Established as Chaco Canyon National Monument in 1907;

 2 Re-designated as Chaco Culture National Historical Park by Congressional legislation in 1980;

 3 Designated as a World Heritage Site (together with Aztec Ruins NM) in 1987.

 From the park brochure:

-What is current status of the roads to Chaco?
+What is current status of the

 The primary access to the park is currently the “northern route,” connecting from US 550 (the road from Albuquerque/Santa Fe to Farmington) via County Roads (CRs) 7900 and 7950, both located entirely outside of the park.
 There is another, “southern” entrance to the park that leads from NM 371 (a connector highway between Farmington and I-40), via Routes 57 (formerly CR 14) and 9, accessed just a few miles north of Crownpoint.
 Route 57 is unpaved.
 Route 9 is improved, with either pavement or a chip-seal surface.
 More attention and emphasis is doubtless being paid to the northern route since that is the way most visitors are coming in, especially visitors stopping at CHCU on their way to/from Mesa Verde or Santa Fe/Albuquerque.
 The southern route likely gets more use as a transportation corridor for local traffic.